 It was a great pleasure to visit the F-35 factory in Fort Worth in the summer of 2016, and of course the F-35 has a huge UK content to it, so does my hon.
 Friend agree that these contracts show the immense contribution being made by the Welsh defence industry to the UK economy and exports overall?

 The aerospace and defence industries are in very good health in Wales.
-In financial year 2017-18, the UK Government spent £960 million with the Welsh defence industry and commerce; that is up from £946 million.
+In the financial year 2017-18, the UK Government spent £960 million with the Welsh defence industry and commerce; that is up from £946 million.
 This supports an estimated 6,300 jobs in Wales and the half a billion pound F-35 contract is to be welcomed right across this House.

 I certainly would agree to meet with the aerospace industry.
 I have already visited a number of companies.
-I am also committed to holding a roundtable on this very subject and I am more than happy to meet with the hon.
+I am also committed to holding a roundtable on this very subject and I am more than happy to meet the hon.
 Gentleman as well to discuss this further.

 The hon.
 Gentleman raises this issue on the European Union.
 He voted against the Prime Minister’s deal.
 That makes no deal far more likely.
 The only way to secure a smooth, orderly exit from the European Union is to support the Prime Minister’s deal when the meaningful vote comes back to this House.